andrej5elin/howto_fftw_apple_silicon/README.md

 $ CFLAGS="-Wno-implicit-function-declaration" python setup.py install
 ```

-The setup.py script tries to detect how we compiled fftw library by compiling some auto-generated c program using some specific function calls.
+Without the compiler option, the setup.py script tries to detect how we compiled fftw library by compiling some auto-generated c program and linking with a proper library and fails because of the default -Wimplicit-function-declaration option.
 On apple, gcc is linked to clang, which prohibits compiling without function declarations.
+There may be some missing header files resulting in the problem, but the above compiler flags seems to solve the problem.
+I did not dig further into this.
 The compiler option above allows it to find the libraries and appears to compile into a working pyfftw package.
 On mini-forge python distribution with python 3.9 running natively:

 ```console
 $ ipython